telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### directoryDrop `Boolean` *(default: false)*

 Enables the dropping of folders over the Upload and its drop zone.
 When a directory is dropped, its entire content hierarchy of files is included in the set of selected items.
-This setting is supported only in browsers that support [DataTransferItem](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem) and [webkitGetAsEntry](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem/webkitGetAsEntry).
+This setting is only supported in browsers that support [DataTransferItem](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem) and [webkitGetAsEntry](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem/webkitGetAsEntry).

 > When set, the property allows you to drop only folders for upload.
 Files cannot be uploaded.
-In the browsers that do not support the feature, the behavior falls back to the default file drop.
+For browsers that do not support the feature, the behavior falls back to the default file drop.

 #### Example